jamis/csmazes/README.md

 * **class** : the HTML class attribute to add to the outermost generated div.
 This is in addition to any other classes that the widget itself assigns (e.g. "maze").
+* **input** : the id of an HTML form element that contains data to be passed to the maze via its "input" parameter.
+The format is assumed to be an object literal (without the outer curly braces).
 * **callback** : a function invoked whenever a cell is updated in the grid.
   The callback should accept three parameters: the maze object, and the x and y coordinates of the cell.
 If not specified, a default callback